vuiets/boilerplate-express-server/README.md

-# rdo2-news-scraper
+# boilerplate-express-server
-  🥡 A scraper for Red Dead Redemption 2 updates from IGN.
+A boilerplate for Express server setup.